kassanj/would-you-rather/README.md

-# Would You Rather...?
-App
+# Would You Rather - Polling in FemTech Style 🗳️👩‍💻

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).